Florida Mortgage Broker Top Rated

 What are points on a mortgage?

-Let’s cut to the chase – points on a mortgage are essentially fees you can opt to cough up when securing a home loan.
+Let’s cut to the chase – points on a mortgage are essentially fees you can opt to cough up when securing a home loan and trying to lock the lowest mortgage rates in Florida.
 There are two flavors: discount points and origination points.
 Discount points mean you fork out extra cash upfront to the lender, and as a sweetener, they slice your interest rate, potentially reducing those monthly payments.
 Origination points, on the other hand, are fees for the loan processing, but they don’t touch your interest rate.

 Now, the million-dollar question is whether it’s worth it.
 The answer?
 It hinges on how long you plan to hold that loan and whether it’ll ultimately save you some green.
 Here’s a golden rule of thumb – weigh the time it takes to recover the cost of those fees against your monthly savings.
 If you can recoup those expenses within 2-5 years, it’s a solid move.
 Anything beyond that, and you might as well kiss your hard-earned money goodbye.